Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ;
 ```

+The IoT data will be streamed into Snowflake in a similar [schema format as Kafka](https://docs.snowflake.com/en/user-guide/kafka-connector-overview#schema-of-tables-for-kafka-topics) which contains two columns:
+- RECORD_CONTENT.
+This contains the Kafka message.
+- RECORD_METADATA.
+This contains metadata about the message, for example, the topic from which the message was read.

 > aside negative
 >
 >  There is an **EXTERNAL ACTIVITY** sections in the worksheet, which will be executed within the **GitHub Codespace** terminal.
 Details in the next steps.
 >

-### Snowpipe Streaming Ingest Client SDK
+### INFO: Snowpipe Streaming Ingest Client SDK

 Snowflake provides an [Ingest Client SDK](https://mvnrepository.com/artifact/net.snowflake/snowflake-ingest-sdk) in Java that allows applications, such as Kafka, to streaming rowset data into a Snowflake table at low latency.

 <img src="assets/data-load-snowpipe-streaming.png" />

-The Ingest Client SDK is configured with a secure connection to Snowflake, and will establish a streaming [Channel](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-overview#channels) between the client and a Snowflake table.
+The Ingest Client SDK is configured with a secure JDBC connection to Snowflake, and will establish a streaming [Channel](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-overview#channels) between the client and a Snowflake table.

 <img src="assets/data-load-snowpipe-streaming-client-channel.png" />

+### Step 2 - Test Streaming Client Channel

 Now that a staging table is available to stream time series data.
 We can look at setting up a streaming connection channel with a Java Snowpipe Streaming client.

-### Step 2 - Test Streaming Client Channel
+The simulator Java application is available in the `iotstream` folder of the lab, and can be run via a terminal with a Java run time.

+> aside positive
+>
+>  The lab environment has been setup with a **Java Runtime** to execute the Java Snowpipe Streaming client application.
+>

 In the **GitHub Codespace VS Code**: